doryan1998/LCA/README.md

 Java implemenation of Lowest Common Ancestor with unit testing

- Intial Lca solution done then branched for enhanced challenge
+ Initial Lca solution done then branched for enhanced challenge